eranor/grpc-promise-meta/README.md

 - *Bidirectional Stream Request:* One **Duplex stream** for request and response

 ## Introduction to grpc-promise-meta
-This module is an extension of the original grpc-promise with the added support for passing Metadata objects for the grpc resolver.

 GRPC promisify module for all Request/Response types: standard and stream.